bentasker/Golang-SSH-Tarpit/README.md

 This will fetch it from [Docker Hub](https://hub.docker.com/repository/docker/bentasker12/go_ssh_tarpit)

+#### Starting On Boot

+The easiest way to have the tarpit image start on boot is tell docker to ensure it's always restarted

+    docker run -d -p 22:2222 --restart always bentasker12/go_ssh_tarpit

 ### Manual

 If you'd rather not use docker, you just need to build it with `Go`